 Despite having the same name, these cookies are entirely different in terms of taste and appearance.
 ABC Bakers’ S’mores put a chocolate coating around a graham cracker and a layer of marshmallow flavoring.
 Little Brownie Bakers’ S’mores look more like a traditional, sandwich-style s’more, placing a frosting and fudge layer between two mini graham crackers.

 These two have almost no differences, as they both taste and look practically identical.
 The only real distinction is that the Tagalongs have more layers of peanut butter inside their chocolate coating, while Peanut Butter Patties have a vanilla layer to complement the peanut butter filling.
 Tagalongs, obviously, have a way better name.

 Little Brownie Bakers’ Do-si-dos are all about the peanut butter.
 They include thicker layers of peanut butter and are crunchier and more buttery than Peanut Butter Sandwiches, which have a more “well-rounded” flavor.

 Trefoils (LBB) vs. Shortbread (ABC)

-Almost exactly the same.
+These variations on the same flavor are almost exactly the same.
 Shortbread cookies are slightly sweeter, while Trefoils taste more buttery, but in all honesty, you probably won’t really notice the difference.

 Savannah Smiles (LBB) vs. Lemonades (ABC)